apple patient

 The Apple Watch Ultra has established itself as the most robust and powerful Apple Watch since 2022.
 After three generations with a nearly identical design, the Ultra 4 could see its first noticeable external changes in September 2026: thinner, lighter, and with twice as many sensors.
 It will also feature a new S-series chip and a surprising twist on the long-awaited Touch ID sensor.

-The Apple Watch Ultra 3 arrived in September 2025, bringing with it notable features such as 5G (RedCap), a battery life of up to 42 hours, and blood pressure alerts.
+The Apple Watch Ultra 3 arrived in September 2025, bringing with it 5G (RedCap), a battery life of up to 42 hours, and blood pressure alerts.
 The design has remained virtually unchanged since the first Ultra in 2022: same titanium case, same action button, same Digital Crown.
-In our Apple Watch buying guide: Ultra 3 vs. Series 11 vs. SE 3, we compared all models.
+Those undecided between the current models can find the differences in the comparison of the Ultra 3, Series 11, and SE 3.

 For the Ultra 4, rumors are now pointing to changes that might be visible externally.
 This article summarizes everything that is currently known.